aws-samples/aws-iot-core-lorawan/soilmoisture_alarming/README.md

 Attribute values:

 - `water_soil` value is a float between 0 and 100 and reflects the relative soil moisture between 0% (dry) and 100% (full moistured).
-- `DeviceId` value is a string with a maximum length of 128 which uniquely identifies the device.
-For example, you could use LoRaWAN DeviceId or any other unique string.
+- `WirelessDeviceId` value is a string with a maximum length of 128 which uniquely identifies the device.
+For example, you could use LoRaWAN WirelessDeviceId or any other unique string.

-The aforementioned payload is expected to be published to an MQTT topic `dt/lorawantransformed/moisture/<DeviceId>` as defined in the AWS IoT Core Rule `ForwardLoRaWANTelemetryToIoTEvents`.
+The aforementioned payload is expected to be published to an MQTT topic `dt/lorawantransformed/moisture/<WirelessDeviceId>` as defined in the AWS IoT Core Rule `ForwardLoRaWANTelemetryToIoTEvents`.

 ## Advanced technical information